bitcoinops/bitcoinops.github.io/_topics/en/simplicity.md

   not yet been made.
 Currently there is Simplicity support for test branches of the ElementsProject.org and Bitcoin Core codebases.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  At its core, Simplicity consists of nine primitive operators called combinators whose semantics are formally specified.
-However, implementing Bitcoin functionality at such a low level results in large, slow and expensive programs.
-Pre-written Simplicity programs that implement basic functions can be added to Bitcoin consensus so that other Simplicity programs can inline those functions using a short identifier, eliminating their size penalty.
-The functionality of the inlined Simplicity code can then be reimplemented in more efficient languages, such as C, which can be proved to be equivalent to the pure Simplicity program---eliminating speed or memory penalties.
-These substitutions (called *jets*) allow an entire program to be specified in the Simplicity language, including operations like hash functions and signature verification, and yet be executed using code from other languages to achieve performance similar to today's Bitcoin Script.

-  Assuming Simplicity is soft forked into Bitcoin with sufficient jets at some stage, new features such as [SIGHASH_ANYPREVOUT][topic sighash_noinput]---which currently requires a soft fork to implement---could be used on Bitcoin without needing separate consensus rule changes.
-Although Simplicity provides certain proofs of correctness, care will still need to be applied in the design of any contract protocol that relies on more than just bitcoin encumbrances.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: